 All the necessary steps needed and the reasons for them and how the quality of each processing step is evaluated.
 The report needs to be approved by the instructors.
 To be approved, the report itself should be of a sufficient quality that the student or others could use it as a compendium.
 The report should include a sufficient amount of the material covered in the course for the reader(at the level of a starting Master’s student) to understand with ease the procedures and techniques and why they are performed.

 The student must be present for the majority of the classes, equivalent to 80% or more of the 96 hours that the classes cover.
 Attendance will be taken.

-Also, the student should actively participate in all activities in class, including the hands-on exercises, the discussions in class, participate in the peer-review activity both outside of and in class and the student should work with her/his group, do 1/3 of the work for the report, and should - joint with the group - submit the course report for review.
+Also, the student should actively participate in all activities in class, including the hands-on exercises, the discussions in class, participate in the peer-review activity both outside of and in class.
+The student should work with her/his group, do 1/3 of the work for both the midterm and the final report, and should - joint with the group - submit the course report for review.